An April March: History

 The group broke up in 1999, playing their last show on 29 April of that year.

 An April March songs appeared on numerous compilation albums and they recorded songs for tribute albums to the Cocteau Twins and The Pixies.
 They released two videos: "Lava" and "Scarlet Bliss".

-After splitting up in 1999, the band members pursued solo careers, with Hocevar releasing music under the moniker 'Danellatron'.
-Lambke and Klüg continued to record; Chris Perry became a record producer.
+An April March disbanded in 1999 but their impact was acknowledged over 17 years later when "Memory" was chosen to appear on Still in a Dream: A Story of Shoegaze 1988–1995 (Cherry Red Records).
+In 2022, "All the Flowery" was chosen to appear on the boxed set Cherry Stars Collide - Dream Pop, Shoegaze and Ethereal Rock 1986–1995 (Cherry Red Records).